Uclusion/uclusion-blog/_posts/2020-11-17-waterfall.md

 Product manager with feature and budget -> 'Shaping' team imagining a solution within budget -> Cycle team executing 'shaped' solution

-If you replace "cycle team" with Sprint team then you can map this onto Scrum as it is frequently practiced.
-Where the original Scrum paper clearly wanted 'shaping' and Sprinting to be done by one team given a feature and budget mandate, waterfall wants the input to the Sprint team to be a design.
+If you replace "cycle team" with Sprint team then you can map this onto Scrum ````as it is frequently practiced.
+Where the original Scrum paper clearly wanted 'shaping' and Sprinting to be done by one team given a feature and budget mandate, waterfall wants the input to development to be a design.

+What process you follow while you code is secondary to whether you are autonomous or not.
+The primary question is how many strings are attached to your budget.

-## Why lack of autonomy is a bad idea
+## Lack of autonomy is bad for the product

 Let's take that calendar feature from an autonomous teamwork perspective.
 First the product manager keeps a simple list.
 One of the line items on the list is "Calendar feature: Past versions of Basecamp had calendars, and only about 10% of